-1.1.9 Loading Gauges
+2.1.8 Loading Gauges

 There is no TEN-T core network standard requirement for loading gauge.
-However, available loading gauge can be a criterion for railway undertakings to arbitrate between 2 routes.
+However, available loading gauge can be a criterion for railway undertakings to arbitrate between two routes.
 The loading gauge is different whether we consider conventional freight trains or combined transport freight trains.
-The following figure indicates the technical characteristics of loading gauge.
+The following figures indicate the technical characteristics of loading gauge, and the specification per corridor section.